 * All hair types and textures lock differently so the initial length that is necessary to start them is relative to the type of hair you have.
 Generally, I would recommend an average of 6 inches of length before starting your locs, but I’ve already discussed that in detail here so I won’t get off-topic in this post.

-The only complaint I would have with regard to starting my locs with split ends is that some of my paintbrush-like tips are frizzy, so rather than having a soft look, they’re frayed.
-I only have this problem with select locs, so it doesn’t really bother me, but if I had that problem with all of my tips I wouldn’t like it.
+The only complaint I would have with regard to having started my locs with split ends is that some of my paintbrush-like tips are frizzy, so rather than having a soft look, they’re frayed.
+I only have this problem with a handful of locs, so it doesn’t really bother me, but if it were the case with all of the tips I wouldn’t like it.

 If you have blunt tips, the damaged ends shouldn’t even be noticeable.